ppajer/request-speed.js/README.md

 	raw: false, // Used to determine if the results should contain all the timings or an aggregate report
 	noConsole: false, // If set to true, no the results won't be displayed to the console.
 Useful for production
-	reportUrl: false // False to skip sending remote report, or an URL string to the endpoint to send data to };
+	reportUrl: false // False to skip sending remote report, or an URL string to the endpoint to send data to
+	extraData: false // An object containing additional data you may want to send along with the report };

 ```

+## Adding keys to the report

+The data sent to the remote endpoint can be customized to suit any data structure your application may require.
+This is useful to pass any API key or identifying information necessary to access your server.
+To add data to the report, simply pass a JavaScript object containing your custom keys and values to the constructor as the config object's `extraData` key.
+The keys in this object will be merged with the speed report, so be aware that if you use the same keys as request-speed.js does for its reports, those keys will be overwritten with your custom values.

 ## The report